flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Before we review each stage, I recommend reading about the [GBA's PPU](game-boy-advance#graphics) since here I will only highlight the changes that led to the 'next-generation' of 2D games.

 To set the stage, as there are two 2D engines, the first one is named **Main** while the second one is called **Sub**.
-This doesn't necessarily imply which screen each on is connected to.
+This doesn't necessarily imply which screen each one is connected to.
 On the other hand, Main provides a bit more functionality than Sub.

-To support the explanations, this time I will be using *New Super Mario Bros* as example.
+To support the explanations, this time I will be using *New Super Mario Bros* as an example.

 #### Tiles {.tabs .active}